Nipan83/blog-API/README.md

 	# TESTING of APIs
 	npm test

 	# NOTE: Since email field is unique for registering a user.
-So register testcase may fail after running `npm test` two times.
+So register test case may fail after running npm test two times.

 	# To prevent the error, open test/test.js and change the email value to a new emailId.